 *(Also note that in these states, you do need a medical recommendation in order to buy legal CBD from a state-certified dispensary).

-If you’ve been keeping track, you’ll have noticed that only Idaho, Kansas, Nebraska, and South Dakota have zero laws whatsoever on legalized marijuana (or CBD).
-Way to go guys, you’re the ONLY FOUR STATES in the country that can’t acknowledge the myriad of health benefits that cannabis offers!
+If you’ve been keeping track, you’ll have noticed that only Idaho, Nebraska, and South Dakota have zero laws whatsoever on legalized marijuana (or CBD).
+Way to go, guys, you’re the ONLY THREE STATES in the country that can’t acknowledge the myriad of health benefits that cannabis offers!

 In any regard, we hope that this article has been helpful and informative in terms of figuring out where marijuana is legal.
 It certainly is not an easy topic to stay on top of, so make sure you know what you’re getting yourself into when you go to light up — no matter what state you’re in!